-Michigan drivers will need to choose a coverage level appropriate for their needs and budget.
+Michigan drivers are now able to choose a coverage level appropriate for their needs and budget.

 The new law requires that auto insurance companies and agents give policyholders forms that describe the benefits and risks of the coverage options.
 Drivers may also want to talk with an auto insurance agent, insurance company, or financial advisor to discuss their personal auto insurance needs.